NguyenIvan/MyWorld/CODE_OF_CONDUCT.md

 # Attribution
-This code is addapted from Dappies repo of Dapper Lab.
+This code is adapted from Dappies repo of Dapper Lab.